 If you start with a darker color your design has to be made of a darker color.
 An all black design has the best results on blanks that aren’t white.

 Another reason most blanks are white is because white ink isn’t available.
 Any white or lighter shades in your design is accomplished by the white in the blank.

 Which is important when using a blank that isn’t white.
 It shifts your colors toward the color of your blank.
 If your blank is a shade of blue then your design shifts dramatically toward blue in my experience.

 For example, any yellow in your design shifts to green.
 Red shifts to purple and blue will be hard to distinguish.
 This is why you should use an all black design with different colored blanks.

 You can still get creative with all black designs.
 Silhouettes, outlines, or vector graphics with all black or very dark colors can turn out well on different colored blanks.

 Sublimating on Wood

-You can sublimate directly on wood but without any polymer coating your design will have a faded look.
+You can sublimate directly on wood but without any polymer coating the design has a faded look.
 In order to get great results sublimating on wood, it’s best to coat your wood blank with a polymer material.
 There are several choices for coating your wood blank with a polymer: